-You have a voice in your head right now that you’re so used to.
-That’s the addiction voice.
-And when you take a pause from it, that voice grows weaker and weaker and weaker the longer you’re away from it.
+The voice of addiction grows weaker and weaker the longer you’re away from it.
 It makes space for the truth to become louder and stronger.
-So taking a break and making space strengthens you.
+So taking a break strengthens you.
 It also confirms you.

 There is part of you that truly believes you are worthy of being loved.

-It might be buried very deep in you, but there is a part of you that believes that you are beautifully created and that you have gifts to share with this world.
-You might not have been in touch with it for a long time.
-It might be difficult to admit, but there is a part of you that believes that you have something to offer, that you are special, that you are unique, and that you are beautiful.
+It might be buried very deep inside you, and you might not have been in touch with it for a long time, but there is a part of you that believes you have something beautiful and unique to offer.

 The second benefit of separation is that it will restore you.

-You’re in control.
-You’ve created your own sanctuary of space.
-You can sit down in a cozy chair with a cup of tea and be in control of the next five hours of your evening because you’ve created a safe place, and you’re not worried about the dysfunction.
-You need restoration, and you need a time out to relax, to breathe, and to make space for healing.
+You can sit down in a cozy chair with a cup of tea and be in control of the next few hours of your evening because you’ve created a safe place, and you’re not worried about the dysfunction.
+You’re allowing yourself to heal.

 And finally, the last benefit of separation is that after you are rested and restored, you will find yourself established.

-This time period, this restoration, this confirmation, and this strength that this separation has provided you is enough and has helped you come to the understanding that you are going to leave and that you are strong enough and capable enough to make a different choice for your future.
+You are established enough to make up your mind to return to the relationship as a healthy partner with realistic expectations, or you have decided that you are ready to leave.
+The restoration, confirmation, and strength that the separation has provided you is enough to help you come to the understanding that you are going to leave.
+You are strong enough and capable enough to make a different choice for your future.

-Those are the benefits of separation: ultimately, clarity of mind and clarity of heart.
+Those are the benefits of separation: clarity of mind and clarity of heart.

-You just need to have the courage to step out and put addiction at a distance so you can have clarity of mind.
+You just need to have the courage to step out and put addiction at a distance so you can gain clarity.